Tophet: Controversy

 The degree and existence of Carthaginian child sacrifice is controversial.
 Some archaeologists and historians argue that the literary and archaeological evidence indicates that all remains in the tophets were sacrificed.
 Sabatino Moscati and other scholars have argued that the tophets were cemeteries for premature or short-lived infants who died naturally and then were ritually offered.
-Others argue that only some infants were sacrificed.

 The account given by the Greco-Roman authors is questionable.
 They were not eye-witnesses, contradict each other on how the children were killed, and describe children older than infants being killed as opposed to the infants found in the tophets.
 The archaeological evidence is not consistent with the mechanical statue of Cronus mentioned by Cleitarchus and Diodorus.
 There are no references to child sacrifice in Greco-Roman accounts of the Punic Wars, which are better documented than the earlier periods in which mass child sacrifice is claimed.
 Many, but not all, Greco-Roman authors were hostile to the Carthaginians because they had been enemies in the Sicilian and Punic Wars and this may have influenced their presentation of the practice.
-Matthew McCarty argues that, even if the Greco-Roman testimonies are inaccurate "even the most fantastical slanders rely upon a germ of fact."
+Matthew McCarty argues that, even if the Greco-Roman testimonies are inaccurate "even the most fantastical slanders rely upon a germ of fact".

 The archaeological evidence is ambiguous.
 An osteological study of the remains at Carthage by Jeffrey Schwartz et al. suggested 38% of a sample of 540 individuals had died before or during childbirth, based on the size of the bones, the development of teeth, and the absence of neonatal lines on teeth.
 Another osteological study of the same material challenged these findings, arguing that it had not taken account of the shrinkage of the bones caused by the burning process.
 The form of the deposits in tophets is different from Carthaginian graves for non-infants, which usually took the form of burials, not cremations.
 Phoenician grave goods are also different from the objects found with the human remains in tophets.
 However, cross-culturally, funerary practices for infants often differ from those for non-infants.